jimhigson/oboe.js/writing/main/3_Background.md

 Following Node's lead, traditionally thread-based environments are beginning to embrace asynchronous, single-threaded servers.
-The Netty project can be though of as roughly the Java equivalent of Node.
+The Netty project can be thought of as roughly the Java equivalent of Node.

-Json and XML data transfer formats {#jsonxml}
+JSON and XML data transfer formats {#jsonxml}
 ----------------------------------

 Both XML and JSON are text based, tree shaped data formats with human